Home Heat Transfer Storyline

 Driving questions: How/why does keeping homes warm impact the temperature of Earth’s atmosphere?
 How can we decrease this impact yet keep our homes warm and cozy?

 Middle and high school students identify visible and invisible products of fuel combustion, then safely investigate heat transfer phenomena involving convection, conduction, and radiation.
 They figure out how heat moves in and around buildings and test strategies to slow undesired heat transfer.
 Then they design, insulate and tighten up miniature model homes, testing their designs as part of the engineering process.
 The class applies their learning to analyze real buildings that they live and work in.
 Students leave with strategies to hold heat in buildings and a deep understanding of why conserving heat makes a difference to Earth’s climate.
+We strongly recommend that you either take a VEEP PD training or have a VEEP educator in to offer our Home Heat Transfer: Weatherization and Thermal Energy workshop, as well as a Climate Modeling workshop to support this curriculum — but teachers can also borrow the Two Earths climate model in addition if they wish to run this experiment themselves without PD training.
+If you do not have experience with this storyline or its supporting kit, we encourage you t contact us with any questions regarding the storyline, the storyline kit, and supporting materials.

 - NGSS Standards Addressed